UE Hot Update: Updateability and Security

 "../../../Blank425/Blank425.uproject" "../../../Blank425/Blank425.uproject" -delete

-Multiple deletion markers can be added as well:
+Multiple deletion markers can also be added:

 1